meetrajesh/letterpress/README.md

 Letterpress
 ===========

-This is a clone of the popular iOS app Letterpress using purely PHP and Javascript.
+This is a web-based clone of the popular iOS word-game Letterpress using purely PHP and Javascript.

 Dev Setup Instructions